metallb/metallb/docs/tutorial.md

-To answer that, let's inspect the running configuration in Kubernetes, by running `kubectl describe configmap -n metallb-system metallb-config`.
+To answer that, let's inspect the running configuration in Kubernetes, by running `kubectl describe configmap -n metallb-system config`.
 At the bottom of the output, you should see an event log that looks like this:

 ```